College of the Mainland: High school programs

-Continuing education

-COM offers continuing-education classes designed to help students pursue a new career or interest.

 Demographics

 The Hispanic and Latino population's percentage of the overall population of Texas City had increased to 29.9% in 2017 from 27% in 2010, and as a result, over 25% of the students at COM are Hispanic or Latino as of 2019.

 Student life

 COM students can participate in competitive club sports, including flag football, soccer, and basketball.
 Over 20 student clubs and organizations, from the Gamers Union to Art Club, meet on campus.
 COM also has a Five Star Chapter of Phi Theta Kappa, the national community-college honor society that conducts projects on campus and in the community.

 Allegations of hiring discrimination

-In September 2007, the Texas City and Galveston chapters of the League of United Latin American Citizens accused four of the seven trustees of racism after a 4-3 vote against hiring Hispanic Juan Garcia of Tarrant County College to the post vice president of Student Services (which had been vacant for a year prior), despite a recommendation from President Hayes.
+In September 2007, the Texas City and Galveston chapters of the League of United Latin American Citizens accused four of the seven trustees of racism after a 4–3 vote against hiring Hispanic Juan Garcia of Tarrant County College to the post vice president of Student Services (which had been vacant for a year prior), despite a recommendation from President Hayes.
 Board of trustees member Don Criss, who voted in the majority, said in regards to the decision, "There's no race involved."
-Jesse Ponce, president of the Texas City chapter of LULAC, through a spokesperson, countered, saying, "To note that `race played no part' in the rejection is pretty ridiculous..."
+Jesse Ponce, president of the Texas City chapter of LULAC, through a spokesperson, countered, saying, "To note that 'race played no part' in the rejection is pretty ridiculous..."